yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC64x.rst

    Please be sure that you have the same version number for both Processor SDK RTOS and Linux.

-`Please refer to IPCLLD driver for R5F IPC architecture and builds: <http://software-dl.ti.com/mcu-plus-sdk/esd/AM64X/latest/exports/docs/api_guide_am64x/IPC_GUIDE.html>`__
+`Please refer to the MCU+SDK IPC documentation for R5F IPC architecture and builds: <http://software-dl.ti.com/mcu-plus-sdk/esd/AM64X/latest/exports/docs/api_guide_am64x/IPC_GUIDE.html>`__

 Typical Boot Flow on AM64x for ARM Linux users
 ----------------------------------------------